HASSAN1A/Blog/README.md

 - A user can select a pitch and see pitch details from the selected pitch in the application.
 - A user can search for a article on the homepage.
 - A user can see the image, description,author and the time a article was created.
-- A can click on an article and read the full pitch on the source website.
+- A user can click on an article and read the full areticle on the source website.

 ## Behaviour Driven Development (BDD)